Santa Clarita Diet is a 2017 horror-comedy from Victor Fresco (Better Off Ted), airing on Netflix.

-- Asshole Victim: Even the people Sheila kills impulsively have it coming in some way or another.
-Then there's Dan, who Joel kills with a shovel after being blackmailed by him.
+- Asshole Victim: Pretty much all the people Sheila kills impulsively have it coming in some way or another.
+Then there's Dan, whom Joel kills with a shovel after being blackmailed by him.

 - Ascended Extra: In the second season, Ramona (the girl that works in the supermarket) and Gary.

 - Atomic F-Bomb: The Season 1 episode "Strange or Just Inconsiderate?" sees Anne, Joel, and Sheila praying for Dan's safe return.
 In the middle of the prayer, Abby comes home and needs Advil from her parents' bathroom.
 Instead, she finds Dan's body in their bathtub.Anne: Dear Lord, I sit with some of your flock to ask for your help in bringing Dan safely back to us.
 Lord... we love you. [smiles contentedly]

 - Awful Wedded Life: The various stresses that can result in this trope are examined during the course of the series, particularly through the lead couple.
 Sheila and Joel have been a couple since high school, have been together for nearly a quarter of a century, and have been married for around two decades of that.
 When we're introduced to them, their passion has cooled down considerably and Sheila's newfound condition frequently causes them to verbally snipe at one another.
 However, it still ultimately helps them drag their marriage off of the rocks, as they realize how important they are to one another and Sheila's passion is increased from her condition.